akirawuc/chirpy/README.md

 In the fast-paced world of crypto and community-building, staying on top of events and conversations can be overwhelming.
 FOMO (Fear of Missing Out) haunts every crypto user's journey.

 <!-- Solution -->
- ## ✨ Skitties's Magical Solution :
+ ## ✨ Chirpy's Magical Solution :

   **Community Building Simplified:** Connect with like-minded individuals, foster new friendships, and build thriving communities effortlessly.

-  **Efficient Time Management:** No more endless scrolling! **Skitties** curates content, ensuring you get the essence without investing hours.
+  **Efficient Time Management:** No more endless scrolling! **Chirpy** curates content, ensuring you get the essence without investing hours.

 <!-- Modes -->